sirlaxalot24/SQL_OSM_Project_3/README.md

 ```

 For the postal code improvements I decided to just grab the first occorance of a 5 digit sequence using regular expressions.
 In the end the postal codes never had a sequence of 5 digits anywhere in the tag value other than the appropriate postal code value. that code is below along with the regular expression.

+Most of the inconsistencies I found in the postal code tags came from additional string characters.
+For example 'MO: 63385'.
+The 'findZip' variable below was able to easily find the 5 digit sequence, returning '63385'

 ```python